-In search of the latest dining hotspot in Singapore?
-South Beach Singapore, home to 16 dining and lifestyle concepts (including more than 10 new restaurants, cafes and drinking places) has officially launched.
+South Beach Singapore is home to 16 dining and lifestyle concepts, including more than 10 restaurants, cafes and drinking places.

 Consisting of the South Beach Tower, South Beach Residences and JW Marriott Hotel Singapore South Beach in the same compound, the 32,000 square feet South Beach Avenue is the lifestyle wing for dining, wining, nightlife and beauty concepts.

 Previously known as Beach Road Military Camp where the first National Service enlistment took place, it is now the combination of both old (4 heritage buildings) and new (2 towers) architectures.

 Restaurants you can find there include Black Cow – a modern Japanese shabu shabu and sukiyaki restaurant, Atmastel for gourmet Italian pizzas and pasta, and Fynn’s – a casual Australian restaurant where you can plan your next brunch and dinner outings.

 If you are planning for your next meal, here are 10 Restaurants & Cafes At South Beach Avenue not to be missed:

 Opening Hours: 9:00am – 10:00pm (Tues – Fri), 11:00am – 10:00pm (Sat), 11:00am – 5:00pm (Sun)